nxxm/cpp-gh-action/README.md

 # Usage
 Create a ``.yml`` file under ``.github/workflows`` with the following contents

+# Example

+You can find an example of how to use this GitHub action if you follow this link : https://github.com/nxxm/example-cpp-github-action

 ### Configuration to check if your code compiles

 ```yml